Azure/azure-iot-sdks/c/serializer/tests/serializer_int/serializer_int.md

-# serializer_local tests
+# serializer_int tests

-serializer_local are integration tests for serializer.
+serializer_int are integration tests for serializer.
 These tests will usually:
 1. receive a JSON / test produced data structures from JSON
 2. set data structures to values and produce a JSON out of them